KYC IN BLOCKCHAIN PROJECTS TO VERIFY THE IDENTITY OF CUSTOMERS 2

 • Human Error.

-Advantages of using blockchain
+Benefits of using blockchain

-• Protection against human error and fraud.
+• Protection from human error and fraud.

-• Reducing the likelihood of industrial monopolization.
+• Reduced probability of industrial monopolization.

-Advantages of using blockchain
+Benefits of blockchain usage

 • Will increase standardization in industry.